MichaelY27/Rewards_Application/README.md

 username: 123
 password: 123
 ```
-3. Import Postman Collection to test the API Endpoints in [Postman Configuration](./postman.json)
+3. Import [Postman Configuration](./postman.json) to test the API Endpoints

+## 2. API Endpoints
+please visit the following link to see the [API Documentation](http://localhost:8080/swagger-ui.html)

+## 3. Test Data
-4. Generate test data by send a predefined in the postman collection, you can also generate your won data by sending a POST request to `http://localhost:8080/transaction/create/list`
+Generate test data by send a predefined request in the postman collection, you can also generate your won data by sending a POST request to `http://localhost:8080/transaction/create/list`

-5. Test data generated in Postman and estimated summary
+Here is an example of the request body and the response
 ```json
 [
     {